WallarooLabs/wally/orchestration/vagrant/README.md

-# Buffy Vagrant Orechestration
+# Wallaroo Vagrant Orechestration

-This module consists of the orchestration for Buffy using Vagrant.
+This module consists of the orchestration for Wallaroo using Vagrant.
 So far we have only implemented Virtualbox as a provider.

 ## Provisioning